vsm/vsm-dictionary/Dictionary.spec.md

 + Merging and sorting all collected match-objects:
   + It sorts a possible 'N'-type (number-string) match on top.
-    + If a number-string match is a duplicate of a normal match returned by the subclass (so, if that number was already stored as a concept in the dictionary, i.e. with same conceptID), then the normal match is used instead of the generated one.
+    + If a number-string match is a duplicate of a normal 'S'/'T'-match returned by the subclass (so, if that number was already stored as a concept in the dictionary, i.e. with same conceptID), then the normal match is used instead of the generated one.
-      Because it may be more informative than the generated one (e.g. '12' may have extra terms like 'twelve' or 'dozen').
+      This is because it may be more informative than the generated one (e.g.
+      '12' may have extra terms like 'twelve' or 'dozen').
       That normal match is then moved to the top of the matches-list, and gets its `type` set to 'N'.
   + Next, it puts a possible 'R'-type (refTerm) match.